Alan Dale: Wider success

-From 2003 to 2010, Dale appeared in his longest running American roles.
-He starred in the Fox TV series, The O.C. playing Caleb Nichol, a wealthy tycoon.
-The producers saw that the character had further potential, and made his initially recurring role a regular character in the series.
-After 35 appearances, Caleb was killed off in the second-season episode "The O.Sea" in 2005.
+He starred in the Fox TV series, The O.C. from 2003–2005, playing Caleb Nichol, a wealthy tycoon.
+The producers saw that the character had further potential and made his initially recurring role part of the main cast in the series.
+After 35 appearances, Caleb was killed off in the second-season episode "The O.Sea".
 Dale was disappointed that Caleb was written out and described it as a mistake by the production staff.
 In 2006, Dale was cast in the starring role of Bradford Meade, the owner of Meade Publications in the ABC show Ugly Betty.
 Although he impressed the producers in his audition, he initially lost the role to a "bigger star".
 After said star began "causing trouble" and was fired, Dale was given the part.
 Bradford was killed off during the show's second season.
+As part of the cast, Dale was nominated for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series in 2007 and 2008.
 Dale appeared in the second-season finale of Lost, "Live Together, Die Alone", as Charles Widmore, a businessman and leader of the Others.
 Dale's publicist was initially worried that Widmore (who was an integral part of the show's mystery) would become a starring role, meaning it would be hard for Dale to appear in both Lost and Ugly Betty at the same time.
-The part became a recurring role, with Dale appearing numerous times between seasons two (2006) and six (2010).
+The part remained a recurring role, with Dale appearing numerous times throughout the remainder of the show's run, between seasons two (2006) and six (2010).
 He enjoyed the role but often found it difficult due to his character's unclear motivation.
+Dale was nominated for the Saturn Award for Best Guest Starring Role on Television for his performance in 2008.

+Dale had recurring roles in the British serial Midnight Man and the Australian series Sea Patrol in 2008, as well as on Undercovers and the British series Moving Wallpaper as a fictional version of himself.
+He played John Ellis, the fictional owner of Warner Bros., on several episodes of Entourage between 2008 and 2011, and also reprised the role in the film adaptation in 2015.
+Dale also had a recurring role as King George in the series Once Upon a Time, and Emmett in Hot in Cleveland.
+Dale's other guest roles include: Torchwood in 2008, Californication in 2011, The Mindy Project in 2013, and Homeland in 2017.
+He was part of the main cast of Dominion, which ran for single season in 2014, playing General Edward Riesen.